XimeraProject/ximeraLatex/README.md

 -------------------------------

-Now that you have the ximera.cls file and can compile exampleActivityCollection.tex, /exampleActivity1/exampleActivity1.tex, and /exampleActivity2/exampleActivity2.tex it is time to get started on your own GitHub repo.
+Now that you have the ximera.cls file and can compile exampleActivityCollection.tex, /firstExample/firstExample.tex, and /firstExample/firstExample.tex it is time to get started on your own GitHub repo.

-You cannot build your Ximera activities in ximeraLatex.
+You should not build your Ximera activities in ximeraLatex.
 The directory ximeraLatex's sole purpose is to give you the most recent version of ximera.cls and some examples.
 Hence you must build your activities in a new directory.
 In fact, you should build them in your own GitHub repo.

 #### Create your working directory